-John is close to 90.
-He and his wife had three children.
-She passed a year ago and now John is contemplating how to divide his estate among the children.
+John is close to 90, has three children and is a widow.
+His wife passed a year ago and now John is contemplating how to divide his estate among his three children.
 He thinks he will give each child the same amount.

 Is that fair?
 Perhaps, but you probably want to know more.
 Here’s a bit about each child.

 The middle- aged oldest daughter rendered a disproportionate amount of the care for mom in mom’s last months.
-She sacrificed time with her husband and kids, her job.
-She selected, coached, corrected, encouraged, and fired heath care workers.
-She was mom’s chauffer et al. She took care of mom’s physical needs and both women got past those embarrassing times.
-She and her husband have three children.
+She sacrificed time with her husband, kids, and her job.
+She took care of mom’s physical needs and both women got past those embarrassing times.
+She was mom’s chauffeur et al. She and her husband have three children.

-John’s son is the youngest child.
-He kept the family business afloat with 60- 80-hour weeks and by refinancing his home.
+The youngest child is a son.
+He kept the family business afloat by working 60-80-hours per week and by refinancing his home.
 He sent checks to support mom and his sister.
 His sacrifice of time, convenience and ego were distinct from his sister.
 He was with mom a tenth the time of his older sister.

 If John were your friend, how would you counsel him to divide his estate?
 How would you deal with the tension between fair vs equal?